Katy Steele: Early life

 Steele was born Kate Elizabeth Steele on 9 September 1983, in Perth, Western Australia, and has a fraternal twin brother, Jake.
 She and her brother are the youngest in the family.
 Her father, Rick Steele, was a New Zealand–born accomplished blues musician, together with Katy's oldest brother Jesse on drums, in his band, Rick Steele & The Hot Biscuit Band.
 Her older brother, Luke, is the vocalist, guitarist and songwriter of alternative rock band The Sleepy Jackson and also a member of the electronic music duo Empire of the Sun.
 Jake performs on keyboards with his own band, Injured Ninja.

 Steele grew up in the southern suburb of Jandakot and went to Mount Lawley Senior High School.
 She first started playing in a Perth electro-pop band, The Plastik Scene, in 2001.

 Career

-Little Birdy (2002–2009)
+Little Birdy (2002–2009, 2024–present)

 In 2002, Steele left the band and joined Simon Leach to form Little Birdy.

 Steele won the inaugural Jessica Michalik Contemporary Music Award, presented by The Big Day Out on 8 March 2004.
 In 2004, she was also awarded the Contemporary Music Prize by the Australasian Performing Right Association (APRA).